beanstalkg/beanstalkg/Readme.md

 ## Licensing

-beanstalkg is licensed under the Apache License, Version 2.0.
+beanstalkg is licensed under the MIT License.
 See [LICENSE]((https://github.com/vimukthi-git/beanstalkg/blob/master/LICENSE)) for the full license text.